selfdual-brain/dexter-manual/source/02-tech-stack.rst

 Blockchain
 ----------

-A peer-2-peer network of computers materializing together an idea of consensus-based virtual computer.
+A peer-2-peer network of computers materializing together an idea of consensus-based **virtual computer**.
 The consensus protocol protect this virtual computer against hacking attacks (as opposed to physical computers that can always be hacked).

+The operations of this virtual computer are called **transactions**.
+The history of all transactions executed on the blockchain virtual computer since its launch is what is called the "shared ledger".
+The ledger is typically partitioned into **blocks**, hence it can be seen as a sequence of blocks.

 Examples of (public) blockchains: Bitcoin, Ethereum, Cardano.

 Cryptocurrency
 --------------